radicle-dev/radicle-alpha/docs/source/reference.rst

 ``length``
 ~~~~~~~~~~

-Returns the length of a vector, list, or string.
+Returns the length of a sequence..

 ``(maybe->>= v f)``
 ~~~~~~~~~~~~~~~~~~~